 I started fostering bottle babies when I was 12 years old.
 I had befriended my hometown’s Animal Control Officer, and he gave me a nearly endless supply of motherless puppies, kittens, and the occasional squirrel, to raise through spring and summer.
 Of course, that was in the 70’s, when liability lawsuits were not really a concern.
 Today, it is more difficult for kids to volunteer, but it is not out of the question.
 The parent or guardian must be an active participant in fostering, and ultimately the one who is responsible for the animals in their care.

-I started fostering with my children when they were about 7 & 8 years old.
-We fostered dogs/puppies, cats/kittens, rabbits, ferrets, rats, and guinea pigs.
-With supervision, encouragement, and teamwork, my kids learned how to care for a plethora of animals, bottle feed babies, clicker training, and to truly clean up after pets.
+When my children were about 7 & 8 years old, we fostered dogs/puppies, cats/kittens, rabbits, ferrets, rats, and guinea pigs.
+With supervision, encouragement, and teamwork, my kids learned how to care for a plethora of animals, bottle feed babies, use clicker training, and to truly clean up after pets.
 We convinced our retiree friends who traveled much of the year, to spend few months while home, helping animals recuperate from spay/neuters, ACL surgeries, and the like.
 A couple close friends with behavioral experience focused on minor behavioral issues.